The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Proposed Assessment Framework

 \subsubsection{Secondary Metrics}

-\paragraph{FALT (Fractional)} Most tolerant metric; measures the proportion of unique winners relative to total terminal occurrences, without penalizing ties or overlap.
-Useful as a loose lower bound but insensitive to monopolization:
+\paragraph{FALT (Fractional)} Most tolerant metric; the proportion of unique winners relative to total terminal occurrences, $\beta_j^{\mathrm{FALT}} = f_j/\tau_j$, without penalizing ties or overlap, making it a loose lower bound that is insensitive to monopolization.
+The quadratic variants qFALT and qEALT square the corresponding batch weights, $\beta_j^{\mathrm{qFALT}} = (\beta_j^{\mathrm{FALT}})^2$ and $\beta_j^{\mathrm{qEALT}} = (\beta_j^{\mathrm{EALT}})^2$, amplifying sensitivity near perfect coordination.\footnote{Previously called EFALT/EEALT; renamed since the operation is quadratic, not exponential.}